No Small Game: A Jackrabbit Hunting Adventure in the Southwest

 And when the antelope jackrabbit tumbles backward, I can’t help but smile.
 In this regard, at least, O’Dell and I have much in common: Thirteen hundred miles east of this mesquite wash, and many years ago, I sat in my bedroom with a BB gun, practicing my trigger squeeze, shooting imaginary jackrabbits.
 I grew up reading Jack O’Connor too.

-This story originally appeared in the Great Escapes issue.
-Read other F&S+ stories.
+This story originally ran in the Great Escapes issue of Field & Stream.
+Read more F&S+ stories.